dansmyers/Simulation/Sprint-2-Probability/Deliverable_Questions.md

 Suppose the urn contains 10 black balls and 5 red balls.
 If Hermione draws two balls, what is the probability that the second ball is red?

+Answer:
+See tree diagram on Q45.pdf

+p(second ball is red) = 1 /3

 ### Pólya's Urn

 Suppose an urn contains 9 black balls and 6 red balls.
 On each trial, Hermione picks a ball at random from the urn, returns it to the urn, and adds in one more ball of the same color.